 This Quarterly Report on Form 10-Q may contain trademarks, service marks and trade names of third-parties which are the property of their respective owners.
-Our use or display of other companies' trademarks, service marks, trade names or products in this Quarterly Report on Form 10-Q and our other public filings is not intended to, and does not imply a relationship with, such parties or any endorsement or sponsorship of us by any other company.
-Solely for convenience, the trademarks, service marks, logos and trade names referred to in this Quarterly Report on Form 10-Q and our other public filings may appear without the [®], TM or SM symbols, but the omission of such references is not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights of the applicable owner of or licensor to these trademarks, service marks and trade names.
+Our use or display of third-parties' trademarks, service marks, trade names or products in this Quarterly Report on Form 10-Q is not intended to, and does not, imply a relationship with such parties, or any endorsement or sponsorship by us.
+Solely for convenience, the trademarks, service marks and trade names referred to in this Quarterly Report on Form 10-Q may appear without the ®, TM or SM symbols, but the omission of such references is not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the right of the applicable owner of these trademarks, service marks and trade names.

 For the purpose of this Quarterly Report on Form 10-Q, TransCode Therapeutics® is referred to as TransCode.
-Additionally, "we", "our", "us" and "the company" will refer to TransCode.
+Additionally, "we," "our," "us" and the "Company" refer to TransCode.